 Pleurisy .
 When the membrane surrounding the lungs becomes inflamed, it causes pain in the chest, which worsens when you inhale or cough.

 Collapsed lung .
 It usually starts suddenly and can last for hours, and occurs when there is air leakage in the space between the lung and the ribs.

 Pulmonary hypertension .
 High blood pressure in the arteries that carry blood to the lungs (pulmonary hypertension) can cause chest pain.

 Record the electrical activity of the heart through electrodes attached to the skin.

 Because the injured heart muscle does not transport electrical impulses properly, the ECG can state that a heart attack has started or is ongoing.

-They verify the increase in the levels of certain enzymes that are normally found in the heart muscle.
+They verify the increase in certain enzymes that are usually found in the heart muscle.

-The deterioration of the cells of the heart, allow that these enzymes have losses, during a period of hours in the blood.
+The deterioration of the cells of the heart allows these enzymes have lost during hours in the blood.